Thursday, January 31, 2019

 Because this section of the city is residential, I passed many churches on my route.
 Maybe because I’ve been spoiled by fantastic Gothic cathedrals during my European travels, I wasn’t too excited by the comparatively simple colonial structures.
 However, I don’t want to blow them off totally, as they certainly are historic churches, among the oldest in the country.

 The Society Hill portion of my tour actually started near Old Pine Church (built in 1768), but along the way I passed, in order, St. Peter’s (1761), Old St. Paul’s (1761), Old St. Joseph’s (1733) and Old St. Mary’s (1763).
-I also rode by the Society Hill Synagogue, which is an interesting Greek Revival structure built originally in 1829 as the Spruce Street Baptist Church.
+I also rode by the Society Hill Synagogue, which is an interesting Greek Revival structure, built originally in 1829 as the Spruce Street Baptist Church.
 Its designer, Thomas Ustick Walter left the city in 1851 to work on the dome, House and Senate wings of the Capitol in Washington, D.C.

 Because I have been there many times, I didn’t bother riding down to 2nd Street and Head House Square, a handsome Georgian brick structure and arcade that served as an open-air colonial market.
 It is a delightful place to visit during the holidays and in the warmer months when the area is busy with craftspeople, artists and entertainers.